Oct 14, 1998

-The Wisconsin Supreme Court ruled today that publicly funded voucher subsidies for private religious schools are constitutional.
-Americans United for Separation of Church and State, one of the groups that sponsored the lawsuit against the Wisconsin voucher program, criticized the decision as a defeat for individual freedom and vowed to appeal.
+A Delaware County, Pa., judge ruled yesterday that the Southeast Delco School Board cannot create its own voucher plan.
+Americans United for Separation of Church and State, one of the groups that sponsored the lawsuit against the voucher program, applauded the decision as a victory for church-state separation, individual freedom and common sense.

 "We now have yet another court ruling rejecting vouchers in this country," said Barry W. Lynn, executive director of Americans United.
 "The Delco case was another in a long line of attempts to undermine public education and force taxpayers to finance religious education, whether they agree with the faith or not.
 The court rightly said no."

 Churches can lose their federal tax exemption if they distribute partisan voter guides, according to an "urgent memorandum" prepared by two of the nation's leading nonprofit tax law authorities.